-Our aim is to make the Meetup more welcoming to all search and recommendation developers, data scientists and researchers in Melbourne who are facing similar challenges — while maintaining the level of technical depth that we’ve come to enjoy.
+The group’s aim is to make the Meetup more welcoming to all search and recommendation developers, data scientists and researchers in Melbourne who are facing similar challenges — while maintaining a high level of technical depth.

 Location: Melbourne (online)